Saikat-Chowdhury/quiz-platform/README.md

 To run the Quiz Platform locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/mohdaahad/quiz.git`
+1. Clone the repository: `(git clone https://github.com/Saikat-Chowdhury/quiz-platform.git)`
-2. Navigate to the project directory: `cd quiz`
+2. Navigate to the project directory: `cd quiz-platform`
 3. Install dependencies:
    - For the client:
      ```bash